fabriziosalmi/proxmox-lxc-autoscale/README.md

 - 💃 Easy autoconf for humans
 - 🐳 Docker supported

+> [!NOTE]
+> If You need to autoscale Virtual Machines on Proxmox You will like [this project](https://github.com/fabriziosalmi/proxmox-vm-autoscale).

 ## Quick Start

 Getting started with LXC AutoScale on your Proxmox host is quick and simple: